-The modulating signal frequency can be adjusted using adjust 1 and adjust 2 and modulated using an envelope output connected to modulation 1.
-Specifically, adjust 1 defines the minimum (offset) frequency for the modulation, while adjust 2 defines the modulation gain, i.e. how much the frequency is shifted by the envelope signal connected to modulation 1.
-The direction of the modulation can be defined using slider 16.
+The modulating signal frequency can be adjusted using adjust 1 and adjust 2 and modulated using an envelope output connected to modulation 1. adjust 1 defines the minimum (offset) frequency for the modulation, while adjust 2 defines the modulation gain, i.e. how much the frequency is shifted by the envelope signal connected to modulation 1.
+The direction of the modulation can be defined using slider 30.
 When it is off, or fully down, zero amplitude at modulation 1 will keep the modulating frequency at the maximum that equals to the base note frequency, so it becomes phase modulation (PM).
 Rising amplitude at modulation 1 will then adjust the modulating frequency down to the offset limit set using adjust 1.
 The sensitivity for the downshifting can be increased by turning adjust 2 CW.
-At reset the offset is at minimum and gain at maximum, so if slider 16 is off, you will hear the note pitch swept to a very low frequency even with a very low amplitude at modulation 1.
+At reset the offset is at minimum and gain at maximum, so if slider 30 is off, you will hear the note pitch swept to a very low frequency even with a very low amplitude at modulation 1.
 Now turning adjust 1 CW will shift the offset higher and you can hear the modulation range to get narrower.
-Alternatively, you can turn adjust 2 CCW which decreases the gain, therefore the signal at modulation 1 shifts the frequency less and less down.
+Alternatively you can turn adjust 2 CCW which decreases the gain, therefore the signal at modulation 1 shifts the frequency less and less down.

-When slider 16 is up, the modulation direction is opposite, i.e. with zero amplitude at modulation 1, the frequency of the modulator is low and will be shifting up with increasing amplitude.
+When slider 30 is up, the modulation direction is opposite, i.e. with zero amplitude at modulation 1, the frequency of the modulator is low and will be shifting up with increasing amplitude.
 Again, adjust 1 defines the offset frequency at zero modulation, and adjust 2 the gain upwards.

-The modulating signal harmonic amplitudes can be adjusted using sliders 7-8.
+The modulating signal harmonic amplitudes can be adjusted using sliders 21 - 28.
 These sliders and their linked envelopes define the modulating signal amplitude, together with modulation 2.
-Through the virtual switchboard, each slider 7-8 can be assigned their own amplitude, which is then multiplied by the global modulating amplitude connected to modulation 2.
-In addition, each harmonic has its own modulation adjustment so always the pairs from sliders 1-6 and 9-14 should be adjusted together to set the corresponding harmonic amplitude and its modulation amplitude.
+Through the virtual switchboard, each slider 21 - 28 can be assigned their own amplitude, which is then multiplied by the global modulating amplitude connected to modulation 2.
+In addition, each harmonic has its own modulation adjustment so always the pairs from sliders 1 - 10 and 11 - 20 should be adjusted together to set the corresponding harmonic amplitude and its modulation amplitude.
+Figure 5 shows the situation when pairs of 3 & 13 and 10 & 20 are high, while 6 is high, but 16 off.